Tony Urquhart: Honours and awards

 Tony Urquhart was named to the Order of Canada in 1995.
 He was the winner of the 2009 Governor General's Award in Visual and Media Arts, and the CARFAC Outstanding Contribution Award.
 In 2016, he was given an LL.D. by Carleton University, Ottawa.

 Personal life

 Urquhart's first marriage was in July 1958.
 The couple had four children together including two sons and two daughters.
-Aidan Urquhart, one of his offspring, went on to be an artist himself.
-The couple later divorced.
+They later divorced.
 In 1976, Urquhart married the Canadian novelist and poet Jane Urquhart.
 Together, the couple had one daughter named Emily (born 1977), who became a nonfiction writer when she grew up.
-In 2020, she wrote a book about her father titled The Age of Creativity: Art, Memory, My Father, and Me (House of Anansi), which has been favorably reviewed as being not only one of the best accounts of her father`s life but showing the resilience of the artist on facing old age.
+In 2020, she wrote a book about her father titled The Age of Creativity: Art, Memory, My Father, and Me (House of Anansi), which has been favorably reviewed as being not only one of the best accounts of her father's life but showing the resilience of the artist on facing old age.

 He died from complications of a fall on January 26, 2022, at the age of 87.
+He was buried at Drummond Hill Cemetery in Niagara Falls, Ontario.